theory/winperl-travis/README.md

 the [`.travis.yml](./.travis.yml) file for the working code.
 The steps
 are:

+*   Configure the [Strawberry Perl versions] to test
 *   Install Strawberry Perl
 *   Add Strawberry Perl to the path
 *   Install dependencies with [cpanminus]